UNNATURAL:

 Introduction

-Seeking relief from these psychological torments, we have tried to find solace in pleasure-giving foods, psychoactive drugs, and the artificial companionship of electronic devices.
-But our growing addiction to these panaceas has actually made things worse, because our overconsumption of foods, drugs, and electronic communications has itself created a host of new problems.
-These problems include dramatic increases in heart disease, diabetes, obesity, and drug addiction—as well as a long list of physical and emotional disorders from which we are suffering in increasing numbers.
+Seeking relief from the psychological torments of modern life, we have sought relief in eating and overeating unhealthy foods for pleasure, ingesting an endless stream of mind-altering drugs, and indulging in the unnatural companionship of electronic communication.
+But our growing addiction to such panaceas has itself created a host of new problems, including dramatic increases in heart disease, diabetes, obesity, and drug addiction—as well as a long list of physical and emotional disorders from which we are suffering in increasing numbers.

-This book explains how the unnatural lifestyles made possible by modern technologies have led to the widespread destruction of human happiness.
-But first, in order to understand the origins and nature of this paradox, it is necessary to appreciate the degree to which humans had adapted to their natural environments throughout the long history of our species’ evolution.
+This book explains how the unnatural lifestyles made possible by modern technologies have led to a widespread loss of human happiness.
+But in order to understand the origins and nature of this paradox, it is necessary to understand the many ways in which, over millions of years, our species adapted to its natural environments throughout the long history of human evolution.

 Our prehistoric ancestors spent their lives hunting wild game and gathering plant foods, wandering endlessly in search of new supplies of food, sheltering in caves or in primitive huts, and staying warm and safe near their ever-burning campfires.
-Armed with simple tools and weapons and protected from the elements by little more than temporary dwellings made from vegetation and crude clothing made from animal hides, prehistoric humans pursued essentially the same nomadic hunting and gathering way of life for nearly a million years.
+Armed with simple tools and weapons and protected from the elements by erecting temporary dwellings made from vegetation and fashioning crude clothing from animal hides, prehistoric humans all pursued a nomadic hunting and gathering way of life for more than a million years.

 Chapter 1: Human Nature in an Unnatural World